junchen-deng/bioinformatics_workshop_2023/WorkshopP3.md

 InputFile = open("InputFile.txt", "r")
 ```

 Now, we can loop through lines.
-Basically, you can loop only once - so make sure to capture the desired information!
+You can loop only once - so make sure to capture the desired information!
 Method `.readline()` captures a single line.
 Or you can loop through lines using the `for` loop.
 ```
 for line in InputFile: